tsoteen89/cochlearProject/Documents/WebHook.md

 $ mkdir aii-hermes.git
 $ cd aii-hermes.git
 $ git init --bare

+Initialized empty Git repository in /home/griffin/aii-hermis.git/
 ```

-Up to now we have:
+__Up to now we have:__

 - Initialized an empty Git repository in `/home/griffin/aii-hermes.git` and
 - You can log into aii-hermes.org without getting prompted for a password.